-Credit: 1.0 Prerequisites: At least 80 in AP US History, or at least 90 every quarter in Honors, US History and a writing sample; teacher approval
+Prerequisites: At least an 80 in AP US History, or at least a 90 in Honors US History teacher approval

 The government component of this course is comparable to an introductory college course in government and politics.
 Students will study general concepts, patterns of behavior, institutions, groups, beliefs and ideas that constitute US politics.
-Topics will include constitutional underpinnings, political beliefsand behaviors, political parties, interest groups, mass media, public policy, civil rights and civil liberties.
+Topics will include constitutional underpinnings, political beliefs and behaviors, political parties, interest groups, mass media, public policy, civil rights and civil liberties.